EPL wrap: Time to panic? Liverpool drop more points

 Villa manager Steven Gerrard was under heavy pressure following three straight league losses, but a point against City could go a long way toward safeguarding his position.

-Gerrard went with a more defense-minded lineup than usual by leaving Philippe Coutinho and Emiliano Buendia on the bench, and the changes paid off.
+Gerrard went with a more defence-minded lineup than usual by leaving Philippe Coutinho and Emiliano Buendia on the bench, and the changes paid off.

 "I've had to tweak a few things and look at myself behind the scenes," Gerrard said.
 "It's not just about players, it's what I can do better.
 Do I have to sacrifice things for the bigger picture?"